DataDog/datadog-ci/src/commands/lambda/README.md

 **Note**: This command works whether or not your Lambda functions were instrumented using `datadog-ci lambda instrument`.

-**Requirements**
-1. Set a valid API key in the `DATADOG_API_KEY` environment variable, or specify it directly in the command as follows: `DATADOG_API_KEY=<api key here> datadog-ci lambda flare ...`
-2. The command is expected to be run in your project's root directory.
-3. Required flags must be included (see table below), but the tool will inform you of any missing flags.

 **Examples**
 ```bash
 # Collect and send files to Datadog support for a single function